seanwatters/rgp/README.md

 };
 ```

-## Ciphersuite

-- Blake2s256 for HMAC
-- Ed25519 for signatures
-- X25519 for shared secrets
-- XChaCha20 for content keys
-- XChaCha20Poly1305 for content
-- Classic McEliece (348864) for KEM

 ## Modes

 There are currently 4 supported top-level modes: `Dh` (Diffie-Hellman), `Hmac`, `Session` and `Kem` (Key Encapsulation Mechanism).
 All modes embed the ability to sign content and verify the sender.
 Deniability is preserved by signing the plaintext and encrypting the signature alongside the plaintext.